 Operations Support Group AJV-W24

 Read the FAA Initiative to Address Noise Concerns of Santa Cruz/Santa Clara/San Mateo/San Francisco Counties Feasibility Study, along with the appendices and executive summary.
+The Office of Santa Clara County Supervisor Joe Simitian provided a reformatted version of the FAA Feasibility Study.

 Compiled at the Requests of Representatives Farr (Panetta), Eshoo and Speier, this NorCal Initiative Phase Two report provides information on the feasibility and status on each of the recommendations put forward by the SFO Roundtable and Select Committee.